-Owner: Model: Date: Operator: PA Cert no: NRoSO no: Make: Reg No: Key: Checked/Completed Adjusted ✓ A Needs Attention X Not Applicable na Regularly Regularly (cont) Is the attachment to tractor secure?
-Is the chassis and structure free of cr.
-Are the wheels and tyres in good con Are guards, inc. PTO shaft guard, sec Hydraulic system, inc. tracking system Are they free from leaks under pressu Are the hoses and connections worn Electrical system Is the wiring undamaged & are all cor insulated?
-Do all the lights work properly?
-Pneumatic system Is the system free from leaks when unoperating pressures? dition? cure and undamaged? if fitted. are? or cracked? anections properly Controls and valves Are the master on/off switches working correctly?
+Owner: Operator: Model: PA Cert no: Date: NRoSO no: Make: Reg No: Key: Checked/Completed Adjusted A Needs Attention X Not Applicable na Regularly Regularly (cont) Mechanical ☐ Is the attachment to tractor secure? ☐ Is the chassis and structure free of cracks and rust? ☐ Are the wheels and tyres in good condition? ☐ Are guards, inc. PTO shaft guard, secure and undamaged?
+Hydraulic system, inc. tracking system if fitted. ☐ Are they free from leaks under pressure? ☐ Are the hoses and connections worn or cracked?
+Electrical system ☐ Is the wiring undamaged & are all connections properly insulated? ☐ Do all the lights work properly?
+Pneumatic system ☐ Is the system free from leaks when under working under operating pressures?
+Controls and valves Are the master on/off switches working correctly?
 Are all boom section switches functioning?
 Can you read the pressure gauges easily?
 Are all labels appropriate and legible?
 Is the pressure adjustment/stable?
 Pressure gauge reading zero?
 Chemical induction system Are the system and controls working properly?
 Is it free from leaks under pressure?
 Are all labels appropriate and readable?
 Is the rinse system and container wash system working properly?
 Tank rinse system Is the system functioning properly?
-Sprayer tank Are the tank/chassis fasteners secure Free from leaks?
-Does the lid fit securely and free from ls the contents gauge clearly legible? leaks?
+Sprayer tank Are the tank/chassis fasteners secure?
+Free from leaks?
+Does the lid fit securely and free from leaks?
+Is the contents gauge clearly legible?
 External washdown Is the system functioning properly?
 Personal Water supply tank filled?
 Is the clothing locker clean and contents complete?
-Boom Is it properly latched when folded for the latent when unfolded, is it straight and leve Does the height adjustment and susp ransport? i? ension work properly?
-Periodical Jug test all nozzle outputs Date Completed ☐ Does the boom return to level when coright? ☐ Are the break-backs functioning freely ☐ Are the mountings and linkages secu ? ?
-Formally complete and file check sheet Independent test due (if applicable) Are they free from leaks under pressure No hoses and connectors worn or crack Are all valves and filters in good conditions. cked?
-Maintenance Required/Completed/Specific items requiring attention Nozzles Are all fittings and turrets in good con Are all nozzles correctly orientated?
-Are all check valves working properly Is the spray/distribution pattern visual ?
+Boom Is it properly latched when folded for transport?
+When unfolded, is it straight and level?
+Does the height adjustment and suspension work properly?
+Does the boom return to level when displaced to left and right?
+Are the break-backs functioning freely?
+Are the mountings and linkages secure and not worn?
+Periodical Jug test all nozzle outputs Date Completed 'Spray lines' ☐ Are they free from leaks under pressure? ☐ No hoses and connectors worn or cracked? ☐ Are all valves and filters in good condition?
+Nozzles ☐ Are all fittings and turrets in good condition? ☐ Are all nozzles correctly orientated? ☐ Are all check valves working properly? ☐ Is the spray/distribution pattern visually correct?
+Maintenance Required/Completed/Specific items requiring attention